dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 * A. Communication between departments
 * B. Master - slave relationships when they collaborate internally and externally
-* C. Local baggage to a supposedly international environment - class mentallity, other behaviours.
+* C. Excellence intolerance.
-* Exellence intollerance.
+* D. Local baggage to a supposedly international environment - class mentality, other behaviours.
-* Too much reliant on how "the City"/financial sector works even in industries that are very different - fixed mentallity.
+* Too much reliant on how "the City"/financial sector operates even for industries that are inherently (fixed mentality).
 * Absence of rules and transparency - just obey
-* Preserving the status quo trumps efficiency (or honestly everything else)
+* Preserving the status quo trumps efficiency (or everything else really)
 * People not believing things can be different or even better
 * Imperial arrogance without the imperium/empire
-* Glass walls for foreigners and unequal representation higher in organisations
+* Glass walls for foreigners and unequal representation

 I will explain how I have experienced each one of them and how each interacts or overlaps with another.
 With the exception of some stories that I wanted to get out of my head,